larkko/notais/README.md

-This project is a work in progress.
+This project is a work in progress prototype / proof of concept.

 # License